-At Bailess Smith PLLC, our team of experienced lawyers are committed to representing clients who have experienced sexual harassment at work.
+At Bailess Smith PLLC, our team of experienced employment lawyers are committed to representing clients who have experienced sexual harassment at work.
 With our 40+ years of combined experience and extensive resources, our legal team will fight for the maximum amount of compensation you deserve for your sexual harassment lawsuit.
 Below, we answer some of the common questions we are asked about sexual harassment in the workplace.

 Question: What are my rights as a worker?